The joke that cost $2 million: China imposes huge fine for comedian’s army-themed quip | KRDO

 Hong Kong (CNN) — A joke by a Chinese stand-up comedian that loosely referenced a slogan used to describe the country’s military has cost an entertainment firm more than $2 million after it was slapped with enormous fines by authorities.

-The costly punishment underscores the delicate line comedians must tread in highly censored China – where politics is rarely a laughing matter – and the stark consequences for those in the entertainment industry who are deemed to step out of line.
+The costly punishment underscores the delicate line comedians must tread in China’s increasingly restrictive and heavily censored social environment and the stark consequences for those in the entertainment industry who are deemed to step out of line.

 Li Haoshi, known by his stage name House, caught the attention of authorities this week after using a phrase associated with the People’s Liberation Army (PLA) during his comedy show at the Century Theater in Beijing over the weekend.